johtela/LinqCheck/index.md

 few required constructs such as closures and generics.

-Another feature you might deduce from the name is that LinqCheck is built on top of the language facilities provided by LINQ.
+Another feature you might deduce from the name is that LinqCheck is built on the language facilities provided by LINQ.
 It is no coincidence that LINQ expressions resemble very much [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)) in Haskell.
 [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)), who is commonly credited to be the creator of LINQ, was involved in the design of